taurusilver7/instagram-2.0/README.md

 - Upload the image to firebase storage using the post ID and get a download URL using _/getDownloadURL/_ method.
 - Then update the original posts in the firestore database with image using _/updateDoc/_ method from firestore and firebase storage imports.
 - The image stores in the firebase storage as temporary file, providing a downloading link to the firestore database.
 The image link changes as it transfers from storage to firestore.
+- Pull the image from database to front-end and render it in positon to display the latest update.

 # Next.js + Tailwind CSS.